laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > $$ { k \over I } = {&Delta;({1 \over &omega;}) \over &Delta;t} $$

-Thus k/I represents the slope of the graph depicted by *time since start* on the *x*-axis and 1/&omega; on the *y*-axis, during the recovery phase of the stroke.
+Thus k/I represents the slope of the graph depicted by *time since start* on the *x*-axis and ${1 \over &omega;}$ on the *y*-axis, during the recovery phase of the stroke.
 However, this formula can be simplified further, as the angular velocity &omega; is determined by:

 > $$ &omega; = {({2&pi; \over Impulses Per Rotation}) \over currentDt} $$